ioBroker Docker Image Docs

 Mounting USB devices

-If you want to use an USB device within ioBroker inside your container don´t forget to mount the deviceopen in new window on container startup AND use the ENV USBDEVICES to give ioBroker access to it.
+If you want to use an USB device within ioBroker inside your container don´t forget to mount the device on container startup AND use the ENV USBDEVICES

 Note

 This is an AND condition.
 You have to do both.
-Just setting the ENV USBDEVICES will not work.
+Just setting the ENV USBDEVICES

 Startup scripts

 It is possible to add some script code to container startup with the help of the user scripts feature.
-You can get this to work by mounting an additional folder or volume to /opt/userscripts.
+You can get this to work by mounting an additional folder or volume to /opt/userscripts

 When you mount an empty folder the startup script will restore two example scripts in there.
-To activate the scripts you have to remove the _example part of the filename.
-The userscript_firststart.sh will run only at the very first start of a new container, while the userscript_everystart.sh will run on every container start.
+To activate the scripts you have to remove the _example

 Feel free to test it with my example code.
 Take a look at the log.
-In Step 4 of 5: Applying special settings you will see the messages generated by the example user scripts.
+In Step 4 of 5: Applying special settings

 Multihost

-With the help of ENV IOB_MULTIHOST and the ENVs for objects and states db connections it is possible to run a container as standalone (default), multihost master or multihost slave.
+.
 This is more or less a feature for advanced users.
-Please make sure you know how ioBroker multihost is working and what iobroker setup custom does.
+Please make sure you know how ioBroker multihost is working and what iobroker setup custom

-Further there is no need for executing iobroker multihost enable or iobroker multihost connect inside the container.
+inside the container.
 Just configure the mentioned ENVs.
 The startup script will do all the magic.

 For general information about iobroker multihost feature please see Official ioBroker Docs.